tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 Configuration Parameters:

 - `interval`: Time interval in nanoseconds after which the window closes.
 - `emit_empty_windows` - By default, time based windows will only emit, if events arrived.
 By configuring `emit_empty_windows` as `true` this window will emit every `interval`, regardless if events arrived or not.

+!!! warning
-If you use this in a `group by` query and the cardinality is likely huge, consider using `max_groups` and `eviction_period` to avoid runaway memory growth such a window will one event per interval and group for which we've seen events before.
+    If you use a window with `emit_empty_windows` in a `group by` query and the cardinality is likely huge, consider using `max_groups` and `eviction_period` to avoid runaway memory growth such a window will one event per interval and group for which we've seen events before.

 Window definition grammar: